shaleen-wonder-ent/user-guides/Entra_Tiers_Capabilities.md

 > ℹ️ **Note:** B2B guest access is a **separate and distinct scenario** from workforce federation.
 It applies only when users from **outside the organisation** (partners, vendors, clients) need access to internal Fabric workspaces.
 It is **not applicable** to the SiteMinder federation scenario where all users are internal Member users.

-All tiers allow B2B guest invitations using the same MAU-based billing model.
-The first **50,000 monthly active guest users are free per month** (this allowance resets monthly; usage beyond 50,000 MAUs in a given month incurs additional charges).
-Refer to the [Microsoft External ID pricing page](https://azure.microsoft.com/en-us/pricing/details/active-directory/external-identities/) for current rates and to verify the MAU free tier policy.
-This free allowance applies equally across Free, P1, and P2 tiers.
+All tiers allow B2B guest invitations.
+The free MAU allowance and per-MAU billing described below apply **only to B2B guest users (UserType = Guest)** — they do **not** apply to internal Member users under workforce federation.

+> ⚠️ **Scope note:** The MAU free allowance and External ID pricing referenced here is specific to **B2B guest (external) identities only**.
+Internal workforce users federated via SiteMinder are unaffected by External ID pricing and are licensed under standard Entra ID user tiers.

 | Tier | Guest Capabilities |
 |---|---|